mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 unnecessary transaction replays which in turn can end up with checksum conflicts.
 The recommended approach is to not use any commands inside a transaction that would be routed to more than one node.

-### Legacy Configuration

-In older versions of MaxScale, routers were configured via the _router_options_ parameter.
-This functionality was deprecated in 2.2 and was removed in 2.3.

-### JDBC Batched Statements

-Readwritesplit does not support pipelining of JDBC batched statements.
-This is caused by the fact that readwritesplit executes the statements one at a time to track the state of the response.

 #### Limitations in multi-statement handling